cryptonative-ch/aqua-interface/CONTRIBUTING.md

-# Mesa Contribution Guideline
+# Aqua Contribution Guideline

 # Abstract

-Mesa is an open-source project, including but not limited to the Front End interface and Solidity Smart Contracts.
-As such, a Contribution Guideline shall facilitate the foundation for a collaborative ground for every contributor working on Mesa codebase(s).
+Aqua is an open-source project, including but not limited to the Front End interface and Solidity Smart Contracts.
+As such, a Contribution Guideline shall facilitate the foundation for a collaborative ground for every contributor working on Aqua codebase(s).

 # Tickets